 Emily Fratson is a Yorkshire-based artist working primarily in ceramics and drawing mediums.
 Originally from Mississippi, Emily has a BFA in Visual Arts from Belhaven University, where she studied a variety of processes including photography, drawing, sculpture, and design from 2008-2013.
 Though interested in ceramics, she did not begin working in the medium until October 2016, when she commenced a ten week course in her new home city, Hull.

 Emily has worked as an Art teacher both in the US and the UK.
-Currently, she is a Marketing Assistant for a local Gallery and Community Arts Centre and makes ceramics based out of two small studios — one in her home, and one at Studio Eleven, a Contemporary Gallery and Workshop.
+Currently, she works in administration and marketing for a local Gallery and Community Arts Centre and makes ceramics based out of a small studio in her home.

 "I employ drawing, textile processes, printmaking, and ceramics in my practice, which revolves around remnants and remains.
 I am curious about how objects correlate to history and identity.
 To me, this work that I am compelled to create feels like a visual anthropology.
 I am continually unearthing lines of inquiry: the nature and perception of recorded history, migration of people and animals, the prehistory and geology of the land, the search for understanding our origins and ancestry, ect, which I hope to excavate through my process.